-We, some of our principal shareholders, including the selling shareholder, and our officers and directors have agreed with the Underwriters not to dispose of or hedge any of their ordinary shares or securities convertible into or exchangeable for ordinary shares during the period from the date of this prospectus continuing through the date 90 days after the date of this prospectus, except with the prior written consent of the representatives.
+The Company, substantially all of its principal shareholders, including the selling shareholder, and its officers and directors have agreed with the Underwriters not to dispose of or hedge any of their ordinary shares or securities convertible into or exchangeable for ordinary shares during the period from the date of this prospectus continuing through the date 90 days after the date of this prospectus, except with the prior written consent of the representatives.
 This agreement does not apply to any existing employee benefit plans.
+Further, the selling shareholder has agreed for an additional one-year period following the termination of the 90 day lock-up period not to offer, sell, contract to sell or otherwise dispose of any ordinary shares without the consent of the Company's other principal shareholders, except for sales or other distributions in connection with this offering, sales made in the public market in accordance with Rule 144 and privately-negotiated transactions.
 See "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.

 In connection with the offering, the Underwriters may purchase and sell ordinary shares in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
-Short sales involve the sale by the

-Underwriters of a greater number of shares than they are required to purchase in the offering.
+Short sales involve the sale by the Underwriters of a greater number of shares than they are required to purchase in the offering.
 Stabilizing transactions consist of certain bids or purchases made for the purpose of preventing or retarding a decline in the market price of the ordinary shares while the offering is in progress.